Semi-Permanent Makeup Info

 What is permanent makeup?

-You can update your look every few years as trends change, because permanent makeup will fade evenly over time.
+You can slightly modify your look every few years as trends change, because permanent makeup will fade over time when done properly.
 "Semi-permanent makeup" and "permanent makeup" are used interchangeably.
 The word "permanent" is used because it doesn't just wash off.

-Permanent makeup will not blur or discolor in time (on the right skin type, keep reading).
+Permanent makeup will not blur or discolor in time (on the right skin type, when done properly; keep reading).

 Shorter healing time.